adamConnerSax/knit-haskell/Readme.md

 that is quite limited now by hvega which only works in html output.
 But support could be added for other output types if hvega input is not required.

-* Travis building is broken right now.
-For some reason it is choosing an impossible build plan--selecting a version of log-domain which is higher than the upper bound on that package in "random-fu"--and then the buidl fails.
-Hopefully, I'll sort this out.

 [travis]:        <https://travis-ci.org/adamConnerSax/knit-haskell>
 [travis-badge]:  <https://travis-ci.org/adamConnerSax/knit-haskell.svg?branch=master>
 [hackage]:       <https://hackage.haskell.org/package/knit-haskell>